William Thompson (aeronautics commissioner)

-William LaMont "T" Thompson (born June 14, 1951) is President and CEO of the Association of Graduates of the United States Air Force Academy.
+William LaMont "T" Thompson (born June 14, 1951) is a former President and CEO of the Association of Graduates of the United States Air Force Academy.
 A native of Orangeburg, South Carolina, he was one of the first African-American students to desegregate previously all-white Orangeburg High School in 1965.
 He became the first African-American from South Carolina to receive an appointment to the U.S. Air Force Academy in Colorado in 1969.
-Captain Thompson also enjoyed a twenty-five-year career with Delta Air Lines and served as Commissioner of the Massachusetts Aeronautics Commission.
+Captain Thompson also had a twenty-five-year career with Delta Air Lines and was a Commissioner of the Massachusetts Aeronautics Commission.
 The longest serving Commissioner in its history, he has worked under both Democratic and Republican governors.
 Thompson was appointed by Gov. John Hickenlooper to the Colorado Aeronautical Board, effective 1 February 2013.
 He is also an attorney and member of the District of Columbia and Massachusetts Bars.

 Family, early life and education

 William "T" Thompson resides in Atlanta, Georgia.
 Formerly married to Kathie Taylor, the couple had two daughters, Taylor and Sydney.
 They were divorced in 2001.
 Born in Orangeburg, South Carolina, he is the son of Pearl, an educator, and Willie J. Thompson, an educator and state administrator.
-Thompson was one of the first African-American students to de-segregate previously all white, Orangeburg High School in 1965.
+Thompson was one of the first African-American students to desegregate the previously all-white, Orangeburg High School in 1965.
 While at Orangeburg High he played football, basketball and ran track, lettering numerous times.
 He was an academic standout and a perennial honor student.
 Active in the community, Thompson was also an Eagle Scout.
 He graduated in 1969 with a National Merit commendation, All-American honors in football and AAU recognition in track, and became the first African-American from South Carolina to receive an appointment to the U.S. Air Force Academy in Colorado.
 While at the Academy, he was a member of the 1971 Sugar Bowl Team, was on the Commandant’s list, attained the rank of Cadet Lt.
 Colonel and served as a member of the Cadet Wing Staff, the five man governing body of the school.